-Lieutenant Colonel and Department Chair Paul T. Jackson
+Lieutenant Colonel and Department Chair Eric S. Atherton

-Lieutenant Colonel (ret.) and Senior Military Science Instructor Robert J. Familetti
+Lieutenant Colonel (ret.) and Senior Military Science Instructor Mr. Familetti

 (B.S., Lafayette College), Armor and Logistics officer in 2011.
 His assignments included tours in Germany, Korea, Afghanistan, and various stateside posts.
 His military education includes: Command and General Staff College, Combat Developers Course, Support Operations Officer Course, Total Army Instructor Training Course, Combined Arms Service and Staff School, Battalion Motor Officer Course, Combined Logistics Officer Advanced Course; Ordnance Officer Branch Qualification Course, Airborne School, and the Armor Officer Basic Course.